GaryGod3/django_with_celery_template/README.md

 course into something more understandable.

-The project has the potential to have other technologies in the same folder structure as the Django project has it's own directory.
-Within the Django folder there is three component apps;
+The project has the potential to have other technologies in the same folder structure as the Django project which has it's own directory (django).

+Within the django folder there is three component apps;
-- core settings,
+- core settings (no functionality),
 - frontend (web including admin and dedicated elevated user functions),
-- celery_worker.
+- celery_worker (working within the same Django settings as the frontend).

 This allows for separation of each Django code base.